rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 `rm -f /var/www/html/index.html; cp flamegraph.html /var/www/html/index.html`{{execute T2}}

-## View the new flame graph in a web browser ##
+## View the flame graph in a web browser ##
-Now that the HTML report is generated, you can check the flame graph in the *Web* tab of this lab interface.
+Navigate to the *Web* tab of the lab interface and click it to view the flame graph.
+This should open up another browser tab window that shows the flame graph visualization based on the perf data collected.